Portuguese art: Naturalism

 José de Sousa Moura Girão was born in Lisbon in August 1840.
 He studied under Tomás da Anunciação and Miguel Ângelo Lupi at the Academy of Fine Arts, where he specialized in animal painting, focusing primarily on depictions of poultry.
 He served as a restorer at the National Museum of Ancient Art for 36 years.
 As a member of the Grupo do Leão, he was immortalized in Columbano Bordalo Pinheiro's painting of the group.
 Moura Girão's painting Viva a República (1910) captures the spirit of the Republican Revolution: it features a rooster crowing to herald the dawn of a new era, symbolizing the arrival of the Republic.
 In the background, an exuberant crowd raises their arms, hats, and flags in celebration, welcoming this transformative moment in Portuguese history.

 João Ribeiro Cristino da Silva was the son of João Cristino da Silva and also belonged to the Lion Group.

+The fair (1910) by Carlos Reis.

 Carlos António Rodrigues dos Reis, known as Carlos Reis (Torres Novas, 1863 – Coimbra, 1940), was a prominent figure of the second generation of Portuguese naturalist painters.
 After studying at the Lisbon Academy of Fine Arts, he was sent to Paris to further his artistic training, returning to Portugal in 1895.
 Reis gained recognition for his portraits of contemporary royalty and nobility, as well as his evocative depictions of the everyday life of the Portuguese people.
 His works are celebrated for their remarkable luminosity.
 In 1910, Reis founded the Ar Livre ("Open Air") group with his students, a collective later renamed Silva Porto in honour of José Júlio de Sousa Pinto.
 This group sought to preserve and advance the naturalist aesthetic into the early decades of the 20th century.
 Reis served as a professor at the Lisbon School of Fine Arts and was appointed director of the National Museum of Contemporary Art in Lisbon in 1911, a position he held until 1914.
 He discovered the Serra da Lousã mountains in central Portugal, where he established a studio in 1918.
 There, he delved deeply into landscape painting, capturing the beauty of the region and its local customs.
 The Museu Municipal Carlos Reis in Torres Novas was named after him in 1942.
 (List of his paintings).